-In your quest for personal development and self-fulfilment, perhaps you have now identified the activities that require your daily attention to achieve self-satisfaction.
+In your quest for personal development and self-fulfillment, perhaps you have now identified the activities that require your daily attention to achieve self-satisfaction.
 But the obvious obstacle that prevents you from doing what you desire is the lack of time.
 A demanding job (Or multiple jobs for that matter) is your largest burden, followed by family commitments and then perhaps you have time for a social life?
 Oh, and you have to make time for the gym today right?
 Sigh…

 You, my friend, are in a war against time.
 And your objective henceforth is to bring as much of it back under your own control as you can make possible.
 We will discuss multiple strategies in this guide to assist you in reclaiming your time.